yhw99go/shopify/README.md

 # Shopify Internship API

-This project mainly using Ruby on Rails and MySQL as database
+This project mainly using Ruby on Rails(2.3.7) and MySQL as database.

 to migrate db